Table of Contents

 Ophthalmologists

-Ophthalmologists are medically trained in diagnosing all issues related to the eyes and vision and often work alongside optometrists who may be the ones to spot an issue within the eye initially.
+Ophthalmologists are trained doctors who medically diagnose all matters that pertain to the eyes and vision and they even collaborate with optometrists who might be the first to identify a problem within the eye.

-A simpler method to think about it is that while optometrists are healthcare technicians, they are not doctors and will often recommend you to an ophthalmologist.
+A more basic way of considering it is that even though optometrists are healthcare technicians, they are not doctors and will refer you to an ophthalmologist most of the time.

 Opticians